Code-Institute-Submissions/SerenAppy-Web-App/documentation/testing/testing.md

 ### My Mentor

+Seun was very impressed with the web app and all of the documentation to go along with it.
+She said that she had been using the web app before bed to get into a calm state of mind and her favourite season option was Winter.
+She liked the fact that this had a real world application.

 #### Suggested Improvements

 * Have the selection buttons move into one column on smaller screen sizes - implemented.
 * Reduce the amount of empty space on larger screen sizes - haven't implemented as I was not in agreement.
+* Reduce the size of the header (navbar) on smaller screen heights (laptops) so that more content can fit on the page - this will be implemented in future releases as the majority of users will be viewing the web app on a mobile device.
+* On big screen sizes the background image on the meditation pages becomes larger than the screen and some of the image is cut off.
+However this isn't very noticable and the images remain defined and clear - this will be implemented in future releases as the majority of users will be viewing the web app on a mobile device.
+* Using emailjs to also send an email to the user to confirm their email has been received - this will be implemented in future releases as the user alreday gets a pop up informing them that the email has successfully been sent - this will be implemented in future releases.
+* When the success pop up appears after submitting the contact form, the contact form should automatically close down -

 ### Peer-Code-Review